Prioritising Health & Safety at Work: Rethinking Employee Well-Being

-Workplace health often emphasises employee engagement—tracking enthusiasm and commitment—as a measure of motivation and alignment with company goals.
-However, engagement alone doesn't capture all aspects of a healthy work environment.
 An engaged employee can still experience stress, burnout, or lack of psychological safety, issues that affect both individual well-being and organisational success.
 To cultivate a genuinely healthy workplace, leaders should look beyond engagement scores to create an environment where employees thrive holistically.

-Since people spend around 90,000 hours of their lives at work, the environment must be supportive and genuinely healthy.
+Moreover, since people spend around maximum hours of their lives at work, the environment must be supportive and genuinely healthy.
 Prioritising employee well-being not only benefits individuals but also enhances productivity, retention, and business success.
 Addressing factors from stress management to psychological safety builds a sustainable and positive workplace culture.
-Here are several key components for creating a truly healthy workplace:

 1. Employee Well-being and Stress Levels